mkgold/project-lab/sections/01-ideas.md

  * Meet an institutional need?
  * Put an existing resource to new use?

  * Think about the overall scope of your project.
 Divide it into two phases.
-What aspects of your ideas could potentially be postponded to a Phase 2 if needed?
+What aspects of your ideas could potentially be postponed to a Phase 2 if needed?

 [<<< Previous](../README.md) | [Next >>>](02-audience.md)